Salted Key Lime Pie with an Easy Pretzel Crust

 Jump to Recipe

 Did we make you a Salted Key Lime Pie!?
 YOU BETCHA!!
-And it has an easy pretzel / graham cracker crust that is going to blow your mind.
+And it has an easy pretzel graham cracker crust that is going to boggle your mind.

 Key Lime Pie from www.whatsgabycooking.com (@whatsgabycookin)

-One of my best friends Adam, you will for sure recognize him from my IG, is the king of ALL THINGS PIE.
+One of my best friends Adam, you will surely recognize him from my instagram, is the king of ALL THINGS PIE.
 It's just the way the world works.
 He makes incredible pies for all occasions.
 Any dinner party.
 Any holiday.
 Any birthday... it's his specialty.
-He's also just an incredible cook and baker in general so all of his food is spectacular, not to mention gorgeous because he's a food stylist, but I'm really into his pies at the moment!!
-We came up with this Salted Key Lime Pie for you guys because honestly, it feels right for summer.
+He got me into the strawberry peach pie and S’more Pudding Pie many moons ago.
+He's also just an incredible cook and baker in general so all of his food is spectacular, and gorgeous as he's the food stylist to end all food stylists.
+We mind melded on this Salted Key Lime Pie for you guys because honestly, it feels right for spring, summer and all upcoming holiday celebrations.

 Key Lime Pie from www.whatsgabycooking.com (@whatsgabycookin)